Kyiv Pechersk Lavra: Foundation and early history

 The Primary Chronicle contains contradictory information as to when the monastery was founded: in 1051, or in 1074.
-Anthony, a Christian monk from Esphigmenon monastery on Mount Athos, originally from Liubech of the Principality of Chernigov, returned to Rus' and settled in Kyiv as a missionary of monastic tradition to Kyivan Rus'.
-He chose a cave at the Berestov Mount that overlooked the Dnieper River and a community of disciples soon grew.
+Anthony, a monk on Mount Athos, originally from Liubech of the Principality of Chernigov, returned to Rus' and settled in Kyiv as a missionary of monastic tradition to Kyivan Rus'.
+He chose a cave at the Berestov Mount that overlooked the Dnipro river, where metropolitan Hilarion had reportedly resided during his youth, and a community of disciples soon grew.
 Prince Iziaslav I of Kyiv (1024–1078) ceded the whole mount to the Anthonite monks who founded a monastery built by architects from Constantinople.

-In 1096 the monastery was plundered by the Cumans.
-Later it fell victim to the Mongolian invaders, and in 1416 was burned down by forces of Golden Horde ruler Edigey, being rebuilt only in 1470.
+Supported by numerous princes and boyars, the monastery served as the most important centre of religion and culture in Rus'.
+Its monks produced important works of literature, including the Primary Chronicle and Kyiv Caves Patericon.
+It also housed renowned builders and artists, and the monastery life inspired numerous tales and legends.
+At the same time, it suffered from numerous attacks: in 1096 the monastery was plundered by the Cumans, and in 1169 sacked by prince Andrey Bogolyubsky.
+In 1203 it was once again plundered by forces of prince Rurik Rostislavich and his allies.
+In 1240 the monastery fell victim to Mongol invaders commanded by Batu Khan, and in 1416 was burned down by forces of Golden Horde ruler Edigey.
+After being rebuilt by prince Simeon Olelkovich in 1470, it was once again burned by the Tatars in 1482.

 At the Kyiv Pechersk Lavra were buried some high-importance personalities from the period when Kyiv was a part of the Grand Duchy of Lithuania: Prince of Kyiv Vladimir Olgerdovich and his son Aleksandras Olelka, the Lithuanian and Ruthenian Grand Duke Švitrigaila, Feodor Ostrogski, Uliana Olshanska (a second wife of the Lithuanian Grand Duke Vytautas the Great), and the Lithuanian Grand Hetman Konstanty Ostrogski, known for commanding the Grand Ducal Lithuanian Army in the victorious Battle of Orsha (1514) versus the Grand Principality of Moscow Army.
 Mayors of Kyiv, members of the szlachta and Cossack starshyna, as well as church hierarchs also found their burial place in the monastery.